This fresh tuna and tomato spaghetti is perfect for those days when you want a quick and tasty meal.

-Spring is coming and my mind is already thinking about dinners on the terraces and swimming in the pool.
+Nothing reminds me more of summer than a tasty fresh tuna and tomato pasta!
+Spring is coming and my mind is already thinking about dinners on the terrace and swimming in the pool.
 Luckily where I live the climate is very mild and rarely we have extreme bad weather or extreme cold.
 So, as march starts, I can see swallows flying over my house and other birds singing in the wonderful sunlight.
 All this makes me want to eat something light, fresh and very easy to cook, to have the time to enjoy the food and the changing of the season.
-In may places around the world, February and March are tuna season so it’s easy to get amazing fresh tuna.
+In many places around the world, February and March are tuna season so it’s easy to get amazing fresh tuna.

 TIP: don’t overcook the tuna, it might be golden on the outside but red inside, otherwise it’ll loose its texture.

 HEALHTY HACK: Instead of using spaghetti choose a short pasta such as penne or farfalle, cook the pasta drain it and run it under cold water to cool it.
 Stir fry the pasta in the pan with the sauce.
 This will add a whopping 15/20% of fiber to your pasta, when the starch in the pasta are cooled down and then reheated they turn into resistant starch (AKA fibers), turning you pasta into a healthier and more nutritious meal.